julweber/dudebox/README.md

 ```

 ## Using the image locally
-Start a bash shell in a local container:
+Start a sh shell in a local container:

 ```
 DOCKER_REPO=julianweberdev